Lisbon Lisbon, Portugal Travel Guide

 Use services like Google Drive or Dropbox for automatic backup of photos and important documents.

-For photographers, an External hard drive or USB stick provides a physical backup for photos.
+For photographers, an External hard drive or USB stick provides a physical a secondary option for photos.

-Consider NordVPN or ExpressVPN for secure internet access, especially on public Wi-Fi.
+Consider NordVPN or ExpressVPN for secure internet access, particularly on public Wi-fi-Fi.

 A well-stocked Personal first aid kit brings peace of mind and handles minor issues quickly.